lorossi/duchampesque-art/README.md

 I hear you asking *why are you telling me this?*

 Well, my dear imaginary reader, click the link and find out by yourself.
-Or scroll and see below.
-Or check my [Instagram profile](https://instagram.com/lorossi).
+Or scroll and see below some low quality rendered gifs.
+Or check my [Instagram profile](https://instagram.com/lorossi), where you can also find some of my other projects.

 ## Try it here [lorenzoros.si/duchampesque-art](https://lorenzoros.si/duchampesque-art)